tudelft3d/ifcgref/README.md

 # Georeferencing IFC Files with Flask

+## Overview

-This Flask application allows you to georeference IFC (Industry Foundation Classes) files, which are commonly used for exchanging Building Information Model (BIM) data.
-Georeferencing involves adding geographic coordinates (latitude and longitude) to a BIM model to place it in the real world.
+This Flask-based application serves the purpose of georeferencing IFC (Industry Foundation Classes) files, which are commonly used in the context of Building Information Modeling (BIM) data exchange.
+To accomplish georeferencing, the application leverages the **IFCMapConversion** entity in IFC4, which facilitates the updating of data and the conversion from a local Coordinate Reference System (CRS), often referred to as the engineering coordinate system, into the coordinate reference system of the underlying map (Projected CRS).

 ## Prerequisites